hpfem/hermes/doc/src/installation/win.rst

     - Copy all bin files to 'bin' dependencies directory
     - Copy all header files to 'include' dependencies directory

+  - OpenGL support (optional)

+    - FREEGLUT

+      - Download freeglut 2.4.0 (http://freeglut.sourceforge.net/) and unpack it.
+      - Open the your_freeglut_2.4.0_root\\freeglut.DSP file in Visual Studio and convert it to a newer format.
+      - Compile Debug or Release version (x64 platform).
+Debug version is recommended in a case of debugging.
+      - Copy 'freeglut.dll', 'freeglut.h', and 'freeglut.lib' to 'bin', 'include\\GL', and 'lib' dependency directories, respectively/.

+    - GLEW

+      - Download glew x64 precompiled binaries (http://glew.sourceforge.net/) and unpack it.
+      - Copy 'my_glew_root\\bin\\glew32.dll', 'my_glew_root\\include\\GL\\\*.h', and 'my_glew_root\\lib\\glew32.lib' to 'bin', 'include\\GL', and 'lib' dependency directories respectively.

+  - The rest is optional.
+If a directive WITH_BSON is *not* used, this step including all sub-steps can be skipped and you can proceed to `build Hermes <win.html#building-hermes>`_.

+    - MATIO (1.5.2)

+      - Just follow the 32-bit version instructions and download HDF5 for x64, and also when building MATIO, build the x64 version.

+    - TCMalloc

+      - Get TCMalloc from the SVN repository at http://code.google.com/p/gperftools/source/checkout
+      - Open gperftools.sln in your Visual Studio, build the appropriate version (default works fine - just select Debug/Release)
+      - Copy x64\"Release/Debug"\libtcmalloc_minimal.dll to 'bin' dependency directory, x64\"Release/Debug"\libtcmalloc_minimal.lib to 'lib' dependency directory
+      - Copy the contents of src/google to 'include' dependency directory

+    - BSON

+      - Clone the BSON Mongo driver git repository from git@github.com:l-korous/mongo-c-driver.git (if you don't know how, here is a tip:`Getting a Git Repository <http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository>`_)
+      - Download SCONS build tool from http://sourceforge.net/projects/scons/files/latest/download?source=files
+      - Install SCONS (you need to have PYTHON installed for that), run it (e.g. issuing C:\Python27\Scripts\scons.bat) in the BSON Mongo driver root directory

+        - Use the flag --c99 ("C:\Python27\Scripts\scons.bat --c99")

+      - Once compiled (should take seconds at most), copy src/bson.h to your 'include' dependency directory, bson.lib to 'lib', and bson.dll to 'bin' directories.

 Building Hermes
 ~~~~~~~~~~~~~~~